with Pat Montague

 Women only make up 23% of the Dáil.
 We need #MoreWomen, like you, to get involved.

-Introduction to Irish Political Systems and Structures is a training session designed to provide attendees with a foundational understanding of how the Irish political system works.
+Introduction to Irish Politics is a training session designed to provide attendees with a foundational understanding of how the Irish political system works.

-This session will cover the functions of the Dáil and the Seanad to the development of parliamentary committees.
+This session will cover the functions of the local government and the role of a Councillor as well as the Dáil and the Seanad, including the development of parliamentary committees.
 The trainer will walk you through the stages of how legislation is passed and the role each house of the Oireachtas plays in these stages.

 This training session will demystify and breakdown the Irish political system and structures, so that you can be informed if you make the decision to run for political life/when you take your seat in the Oireachtas.

 Pat Montague is an advocacy and strategy consultant working exclusively with the not-for-profit sector including trade union, charities and campaign groups.

 His involvement in campaigning began as a student in the late 1970s and he has been engaged in the field professionally since the mid-1980s, setting up his own consultancy nearly 30 years ago and winning many awards for his work around the introduction of the Smoking Ban, the Older & Bolder campaign for equality for older people and many union campaigns too.
 He is currently leading a campaign for redress for the tens of thousands of people living in apartments that are affected by fire and other defects.